AlainEuksuzian/Project-Food-Recipe-Generator/README.md

 step 3) Add a homepage, login page, and other pages to complete a full-stack app  (DONE)

-step 4) add SQLite database using upvote and downvote to understand user preference also a user table (ONGOING)
+step 4) add SQLite database using upvote and downvote to understand user preference also a user table (DONE, user table && Meal table with pk fk relation added)

 step 6) Add Bootstrap and CSS design to modernize the website